pranavmital/projects/_posts/2020-3-23-tedx-design.markdown

 ![Sticker1](/assets/images/tedx7.jpg)

 However, it wasn't well received and I was asked to come up with something else.
-That's when the idea of a vinyl record occurred to me.
+That's when the idea of a vinyl record came to me.

 ![Sticker2](/assets/images/tedx8.jpg)